-Respondent: Oregon Public Utility Commission (OPUC) Comment topics

-Commission adopted OPUC staff comments on Energy Trust's draft budget and action plan, with comments and recommendations summarized below.

-Summarized Energy Trust follow-up actions on OPUC recommendations provided on the 2017 (current year) budget:

-- Update budget procedures to improve communication, coordination and collaboration with stakeholders, and work with OPUC staff to develop alternative budget scenarios (in process) - Continue demand management work and raise the level of reporting on this issue in 2016 Annual Report and Q2 2017 presentation to the commission (complete) - Expand communications around "net to gross" at CAC and include both gross and reportable (net) savings in the 2016 annual report and the 2018 budget (complete) - Explore steps to stabilize operations and infrastructure from short-term savings uncertainty in '19-'20 by smoothing acquisition of savings while continuing to focus on innovations (in process) - Undertake an organizational assessment of staffing allocations, staffing costs and the alignment of staffing with future program design and savings opportunities (in process) - Work with OPUC staff to revise the 7.75 percent staffing metric (in process) - Continue improving forecasting methods/tools by dedicating more Planning resources; report on progress (in process) - Continue engagement with OPUC in dockets related to community solar, resource value of solar and in the redesign of above-market cost incentives (complete)
+Respondent: Oregon Public Utility Commission (OPUC) Comment topics Energy Trust staff responses Commission adopted OPUC staff comments on Energy Trust's draft budget and action plan, with comments and recommendations summarized below.
+Energy Trust appreciates the time and effort of OPUC staff and commissioners to review and comment on our draft budget and action plan.
+We acknowledge OPUC staff member and liaison JP Batmale for his work to question, understand and thoughtfully comment on the detailed content of our draft budget and action plan.
+We note that a correction should be made to the statement on page 11 that Energy Trust's budgeted administrative costs have risen 47 percent since 2015.
+This statement should accurately read that Energy Trust's budgeted administrative costs have risen 36 percent since 2015.
+Summarized Energy Trust follow-up actions on OPUC recommendations provided on the 2017 (current year) budget: Update budget procedures to improve communication, coordination and collaboration with stakeholders, and work with OPUC staff to develop alternative budget scenarios (in process) Continue demand management work and raise the level of reporting on this issue in 2016 Annual Report and Q2 2017 presentation to the commission (complete) Expand communications around "net to gross" at CAC and include both gross and reportable (net) savings in the 2016 annual report and the 2018 budget (complete) Explore steps to stabilize operations and infrastructure from short-term savings uncertainty in '19-'20 by smoothing acquisition of savings while continuing to focus on innovations (in process) Undertake an organizational assessment of staffing allocations, staffing costs and the alignment of staffing with future program design and savings opportunities (in process) Work with OPUC staff to revise the 7.75 percent staffing metric (in process) Continue improving forecasting methods/tools by dedicating more Planning resources; report on progress (in process) Continue engagement with OPUC in dockets related to community solar, resource value of solar and in the redesign of above-market cost incentives (complete) We appreciate OPUC staff acknowledgement of our completed and in-progress activity in responding to budget comments received for the current budget and action plan cycle.